Coastline is authorized by the U.S. Department of Homeland Security (DHS) to enroll international students in F-1 visa status.

 If you are trying to register for a class at Coastline that has a pre-requisite, you must meet one of the following:

-- You must have completed the prerequisite course at CCC, OCC, or GWC after 1989 with a grade of C or better or be currently enrolled in it at the time or registration and subsequently earn a grade of C or better, or
+- You must have completed the prerequisite course at CCC, OCC, or GWC after 1989 with a grade of C or better or be currently enrolled in it at the time of registration (Winter Intersession exempt) and subsequently earn a grade of C or better, or

 - You must have completed the prerequisite course at another college with a grade C or better.
-To show proof of the prerequisite completion, bring a copy of your transcript or grade report to the Admission Office prior to enrolling, or
+To show proof of the prerequisite completion, email a PDF of your unofficial transcript or grade report to the Matriculation Office at email@example.com prior to enrolling.
+Make sure to include your CCC student ID# and course you wish to enroll into or

 - Your Early Assessment Program, Advanced Placement, College Level Examination, or International Baccalaureate scores must clear you for the class.
-To show proof of the prerequisite completion, bring a copy of your results to the Admission Office prior to enrolling, or
+To show proof of the prerequisite completion, email a copy of your results to the Matriculation Office at firstname.lastname@example.org prior to enrolling, or

-- As of January 1, 2018, due to the state mandated AB 705 bill, you may bypass developmental-level prerequisites and place yourselves into college-level math and English.
+- As of January 1, 2018, due to the state mandated AB 705 bill, you may bypass developmental-level prerequisites and place yourselves into college-level math .
 You may wish to receive guidance to maximize your likelihood of succeeding in college-level (non-development) classes in the shortest time possible.